LoveST/Advance-Login-System/README.md

 - Disable & Enable registeration
 - Disable & Enable automatic user account activation
 - Ban Users
-- Setup different user levels
+- Setup custom user levels
 - Custom permissions for each level (can be updated and removed anytime if the admin wants)
 - Reset password
 - Disable & Enable the script